isomerpages/moe-dunmansec/_our-dunman/School Mission, Vision, Values & Motto.md

 ### Philosophy

-Every child has different abilities, can become an enquiring and independent learner, and can learn to accept responsibility for his learning outcome.
+<p style="text-align: justify;">Every child has different abilities, can become an enquiring and independent learner, and can learn to accept responsibility for his learning outcome.</p>

  <img src="/images/Our%20School/distinctively_dunman.jpg"
      style="width:40%">